• Skip to primary navigation

 The R134a is a well-known refrigerant that is used in a variety of recent refrigeration and air conditioning devices.
 Many of the refrigerators which are constructed after 1995 typically make use of the R134a refrigerant.

-In comparison with traditional refrigerants, the R134 can easily perform in both medium and high temperatures, and it is also very good with ambient temperature as it is non-toxic and non-flammable at ambient temperatures.
+In comparison with traditional refrigerants, the R134 can easily perform in both medium and high temperatures, and it is also very good with ambient temperatures as it is non-toxic and non-flammable at ambient temperatures.

 Along with this it also does not corrode metals like aluminum, copper, and stainless steel.
 The running pressure gets affected generally by the variables like the temperature of an R134a refrigerant.